Counter attack

 Explanation

-In the following situations a normal defense might not be possible and a counterattack or a check might be the best solution:
+In the following situations a normal defence might not be possible, but a defence with a check or a counterattack might work:

-• More than one piece is attacked (see “Defend Against Double Attacks”): If one of the attacked pieces can make a counterattack or check, then each player has an attack.
+• More than one piece is attacked (see "Defend Against Double Attacks"): If one of the attacked pieces can make a counterattack or check, then each player has an attack (see Garbage Collection).

 • The attacked piece is trapped: A counterattack or check can move a piece out of the way and open an escape route for the trapped piece or deflect an attacking piece.

-• The attacked piece is in a pin or skewer: A counterattack or check can move one of the pieces out of a pin or skewer, or deflect an attacking piece.
+• The attacked piece is in a pin or skewer: A counterattack or check can move one of the pieces out of a pin (see Breaking the Pin) or skewer, or deflect an attacking piece.

 • The attacked piece must defend another piece or square: A counterattack or check can move the defended piece to a safe square or provide additional protection.